-If you have a dog, cat, or another hairy animal, their hair might be the source of the odour.
+If you have a dog, cat, or another hairy animal, their hair might be the source of the odor.
 Outside of your vacuum, pet hair and dander are unpleasant, and they will transfer the stench inside.

 Your vacuum belt might possibly be the source of the problem.
 The belt is composed of rubber and rotates, allowing the brush to roll and capture hair and debris.

 Vacuum brushes should be cleaned on a regular basis.
-Hair trapped within the bristles may prevent the brush from spinning properly, causing the rubber to be damaged if not properly maintained.
+Hair trapped within the bristles may prevent the brush from spinning properly, needing the rubber to be damaged if not properly maintained.
 The belt might potentially become entangled in the bushes.